Office of Graduate Studies

 The Office of Graduate Studies is located in the Richard M. DeVos Center on the Robert C. Pew Grand Rapids Campus.
 The Pew Campus is home base for most of Grand Valley State University’s graduate degree programs.
 Many graduate programs and courses are offered in Grand Rapids so that they are more accessible to adult learners living or working throughout the Grand Rapids metropolitan area.
 Additionally, many graduate programs offer classes in outlying communities throughout Northern, Central, and Southern Michigan.

 The dean of Graduate Studies works on behalf of all graduate students to ensure that Grand Valley’s graduate programs are of the highest quality, that faculty teaching graduate courses are well-qualified to teach at the graduate level, and that university policies and procedures are applied appropriately to graduate students.
-The dean of Graduate Studies and staff members work closely with the provost, the Graduate Council, the Office of Admissions, academic deans, department chairs, the Graduate Program Directors Advisory Group, the Division of Continuing Education, the registrar, the Office of Multicultural Affairs, and Student Financial Aid to advocate on behalf of graduate students and to provide leadership and vision for graduate education at Grand Valley.
+The dean of Graduate Studies and staff members work closely with the Office of the Provost, the Graduate Council, the Office of Admissions, academic deans, department chairs, graduate program directors, the Center for Adult and Continuing Studies, the Office of the Registrar, the Office of Multicultural Affairs, the Student Services Division, and Student Financial Aid to advocate on behalf of graduate students and to provide leadership and vision for graduate education at Grand Valley.

 The Office of Graduate Studies provides administrative support to the Graduate Council, which is part of university faculty governance.
-The Graduate Council is responsible for oversight of university policies relating to graduate education, and the review and approval of graduate curriculum.
+The Graduate Council is responsible for oversight of university policies relating to graduate education, and the review and approval of the graduate curriculum.
 The Graduate Council’s voting membership is made up of elected faculty representatives from each college and the university library, and two graduate students who are elected by the Graduate Students Association (GSA).
 The GSA is a recognized student organization, eligible to receive funds from the Office of Student Life.
-More on GSA can be found in the Student Life organizations section of this catalog.
+More on the GSA can be found by visiting www.gvsu.edu/gsa/.

 Students interested in a graduate assistantship should first discuss their interest with their academic advisor or graduate director within their program as students often find assistantships within their programs.
 However, other academic and nonacademic units may have positions available as well.
 While the Office of Graduate Studies administers the policies and makes the final determination as to the students’ eligibility for an assistantship appointment, the advertisement of positions and the selection process are performed by the hiring department.
 More information on graduate assistantships may be found in the Costs and Financial Aid and Graduate Information sections of the catalog.